jarintech/Jarintech/README.md

 Thanx for visiting me.

-ProudLy powered by : ImAmUdDiN
+ProudLy powered by : bmsuman